-The volume of data collected on the Semantic Web has already reached the order of magnitude of billions of triples and is expected to further grow in the future, which positions this Web extension to dominate the data-centric computing in the oncoming decade.
-Processing (e.g., inferring) such volume of data, such as generated in the social networks like Facebook or Twitter, or collected in domain-oriented knowledge bases like pharmacological data integration platform OpenPHACTS [1], is thus of a big challenge.
-Whereas there is a number of existing highly-scalable software solutions for storing data, such as Jena [2], the scalable data processing constitutes the major challenge for data-centric applications.
-The group of issues related to scaling the existing data processing techniques to the available volumes is often referred as the "Big Data" problem.
-Among those datacentric communities that address the Big Data, the Semantic Web enjoys a prominent position.
+The data volumes collected by the Semantic Web have already reached the order of magnitude of billions of triples and is expected to further grow in the future, which positions this Web extension to dominate the data-centric computing in the oncoming decade.
+Processing (e.g., inferring) such volume of data, such as generated in the social networks like Facebook or Twitter, or collected in domain-oriented knowledge bases like pharmacological data integration platform OpenPHACTS, poses a lot of challenges in terms of reaching the high performance and scalability by the software applications.
+As discussed in our previous publication [1], while there is a number of existing highly-scalable software solutions for storing data, such as Jena [2], the scalable data processing constitutes the major challenge for data-centric applications.
+This work is discussing application of the techniques elaborated in the previous paper to the Big Data application domain.
+In the literature, it is often referred as "Big Data" a set of issues related to scaling existing processing techniques to large amounts of data, for which standard computing platforms have proved inefficient [3].
+Among those data-centric communities that address the Big Data, the Semantic Web enjoys a prominent position.
+Semantic Data are massively produced and published at the speed that makes traditional processing techniques (such as reasoning) inefficient when applied to the real-scale data.
+It is worth mentioning that the typical Semantic Web application workflows are highly parallel in their nature (see Figure 1) and are well-suited to run in high performance computing environments.